Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 > @skip() if ResultOfGrid("add") &lt; 5

-In this case, if the child has fewer than 5 correct answers to a previous grid whose variable is “add”, the subtest will be skipped.
+In this case, if the child has fewer than 5 correct answers to a previous grid whose variable is "add", the subtest will be skipped.

 ***Automatic survey early stop logic***

 At times, it may be necessary to abort or stop an interview before all questions have been asked.
-This could happen if the participant is not providing consent to participate, and “No, stop”, was chosen in the consent subtest (see section 4.4).
-As only one “consent” type subtest can be included in each assessment, at times it is necessary to have a second consent cut-off in the middle of a survey subtest.
+This could happen if the participant is not providing consent to participate, and "No, stop", was chosen in the consent subtest (see section 4.4).
+As only one "consent" type subtest can be included in each assessment, at times it is necessary to have a second consent cut-off in the middle of a survey subtest.
 An example could be a household survey designed to ask about children’s schooling,